-Someone who opts in to receive emails from you.
-MailChimp stores your unsubscribed and cleaned addresses, but they are not included in your total subscriber count.
+Someone who has opted in to receive your email marketing campaigns.
+Also referred to as a subscribed contact.
+MailChimp stores your unsubscribed, non-subscribed, and cleaned contacts, but they are not included in your total subscriber count.

 A recurring plan that charges once per month based on total subscriber count or send volume, and includes access to paid features.

 MailChimp's free, introductory plan that allows you to send 12,000 total emails per month and store up to 2,000 total subscribed contacts across all lists in the account.